Sara Zewde: Career

 Sara Zewde founded Studio Zewde, a design practice that works in landscape architecture, urban design and public art.
 Based in Harlem in New York City, Studio Zewde cultivates work that supports "the aesthetics of being," using a design methodology that brings together the characteristics of the site with the stories it can tell.
 The goal is to create places that inspire a sense of belonging.
 Studio Zewde draws on a wide variety of talent to achieve its multi-disciplinary work, including landscape architecture, architecture, city planning, urban design, sociology, statistics, community organizing, and public art.
-Prior to founding her practice, she worked for the design firm Gustafson Guthrie Nichol in Seattle.
+Prior to founding her practice, she worked for the design firms Hood Design Studio in Oakland and Gustafson Guthrie Nichol in Seattle.